-Pursuant to Paragraph 15.23 of the Listing Requirements of Bursa Malaysia Securities Berhad, the External Auditors have reviewed this Statement for inclusion in the Annual Report 2021.
-Their reviews were performed in accordance with Audit and Assurance Practice Guide 3 ("APPG3") issued by the Malaysian Institute of Accountants.
+Pursuant to Paragraph 15.23 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, the External Auditors have reviewed this statement for inclusion in the Annual Report 2022.
+Their review has been performed in accordance with Audit and Assurance Practice Guide 3 ("APPG3") issued by the Malaysian Institute of Accountants.